elixir-lang/elixir/docs/3_modules.md

 ### 3.4.3 require

-`require` allows you to enable the given module macros.
-For instance, suppose you created your own `if` implementation called in the module `MyMacros`.
-If you want to invoke it, you need to first explicitly require the `MyMacros`:
+`require` allows us to enable macros from a given module.
+For instance, suppose we created our own `my_if` implementation in a module named `MyMacros`.
+If we want to invoke it, we need to first explicitly require `MyMacros`:

     defmodule Math do
       require MyMacros
-      MyMacros.if do_something, it_works
+      MyMacros.my_if do_something, it_works
     end

 An attempt to call a macro that was not loaded will raise an error.
-It is important to note that `require` is the only directive that is **lexical**.
-This means you can require specific macros inside specific functions:
+It is important to note that `require` and `refer` are the only directives that are **lexical**.
+This means we can require specific macros inside specific functions:

     defmodule Math do
       def some_function do
         require MyMacros, import: true
-        if do_something, it_works
+        my_if do_something, it_works
       end
     end

-In the example above, we required and imported macros from `MyMacro`, replacing the original `if` implementation by our own during that specific function.
-All other functions in that module will still be able to use the original one.
+In the example above, we required and imported macros from `MyMacro` during that specific function. `my_if` won't be available in any other functions in that module.

 Finally, `require` also accepts `only` and `except` as options to select which macros to import.
 Consecutive calls to `require` passing the same models override previous definitions.